5teev/ButtonStepperDemo/README.md

 4. Use NSUserDefaults to read/set existing preferences.
 5. Create scrollable content in a UIScrollView.
 6. Scroll image behind button to see how it behaves with plain or photo background.

+Why?
+====

+I made this project to explore some visual properties of a UIButton subclass, especially to allow designers to experiment *in situ* with all the visual attributes.